Kinoma/KPR-examples/README.md

 <x-app-info id="canvas.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>

 This mobile framework example demonstrates how to use the HTML 2D Canvas API.
 Tap the settings icon to select the drawing color and line thickness.
 The main container provides a 2D canvas to draw on.
-Select the 'Play' option from the settings menu to replay your drawing.
+Select the ‘Play’ option from the settings menu to replay your drawing.
 This example shows how to use the Kinoma ECMAScript API to build and draw on a HTML Canvas 2D Context.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***